 Ironically, the future value of most denominations depends at least in part on the very pastors who predict their decline in influence.
 The group most likely to predict denominational decline is pastors of larger churches, which is probably not surprising to most observers.
 Yet, it does point to the future challenge for denominational leaders.

-Do you think denominations matter?
-I would love to know what you think in the comments section.
-Do not make the comments specific to one denomination without some explanation, etc.
+Do denominations matter?
+I would love to know what you think.
+(When commenting on Do Denominations Matter, please do not make the comments specific to one denomination without some explanation.)